Tingst/CHCAlpha/DB/README.md

 2. service mysql stop: stop the MySQL server.
 3. service mysql start: start the MySQL server.
 4. service mysql restart: restart the MySQL server.
-5. mysql -u root -p: login to the MySQL server.
+5. [sudo] mysql -u root  -p --local-infile: login to the MySQL server.

 Below commands are typed into the terminal after logging into the MySQL server.
 1. show databases: show the available database.
 2. create database <database name>: creates a database in the MySQL server.
 3. use database: change to a specific data base (you need to use the database before you can type in any SQL commands).
 4. source <filename>: run a file that contains the SQL code, in our case the TradingSystemDB file.
+5. drop database <database name>